ibm-cloud-docs/schematics/sc-about-actions.md

 # {{site.data.keyword.bpshort}} actions
 {: #sc-actions}

-{{site.data.keyword.bpshort}} actions delivers Ansible-as-a-Service capabilities for you to automate configuration and management of your {{site.data.keyword.cloud_notm}} environment, and deploy complex multitier apps to your cloud infrastructure.
+{{site.data.keyword.bpshort}} actions delivers Ansible-as-a-Service capabilities for you to automate configuration and management of your {{site.data.keyword.cloud_notm}} environment, and deploy complex multi tier apps to your cloud infrastructure.
 {: shortdesc}

 To get started with [Configuration Management](/docs/schematics?topic=schematics-schematics-open-projects#sc-iac-cm) with Ansible in {{site.data.keyword.bpshort}}, see [Getting started tutorial](/docs/schematics?topic=schematics-getting-started-ansible).